Get Together with Technology (GTT)

 “Close your eyes, now pick up your smartphone or tablet…keep them closed while you begin your everyday tasks on those devices.
 Impossible you say?
 For thousands of us who are blind or partially sighted this is the challenge.
 A challenge that with coaching and peer mentoring, can be overcome”.

 The Canadian Council of the Blind (CCB) has implemented a program called Get Together With Technology (GTT) which helps blind and partially sighted residents to explore and integrate assistive devices in their home and work lives.
-The groups meet monthly to discuss new and updated devices, and participants coach each other how to include assistive technology in their daily lives.
+The groups meet regularly over the accessible Zoom Conference system to discuss new and updated devices, and participants coach each other how to include assistive technology in their daily lives.

 Get individual personalized coaching on how to use your computer/smart phone/talking book player and other low and high-tech devices through the GTT Program.
 It offers exciting opportunities for people to engage with accessible technology through: